-Some of the other ways that your support has enabled Perth Children’s Hospital Foundation to invest in happiness at Princess Margaret Hospital include;
+Some of the other ways that your support has enabled Perth Children’s Hospital Foundation to invest in happiness at Perth Children’s Hospital include;

 - High Tea for those mums who spent Mother’s Day in hospital with their child.
 The Foundation also hosted a photo booth so mums could capture a special image with their child to mark the day.